Zodiac Killer suspects: Paul Doerr

 Doerr was interested in cryptography; in issue #1 of his J. R. R. Tolkien fanzine Hobbitalia, he published a cipher in Cirth.
 This came three days after Zodiac sent the "Z13" cipher, and Kobek argues that the solution to the Hobbitalia cipher is one of only three possible solutions to Z13.
 In Hobbitalia #2, Doerr praised the Society for Creative Anachronism, a group of medieval cosplayers, which could explain the executioner-style costume used at Lake Berryessa.
 A Renaissance Faire took place nearby on the day of the attack, and there is an undated photo that shows Doerr carrying a knife similar to the one described in the Lake Berryessa attack.
 Doerr also made a list of books he wanted to sell, including E. Royston Pike's The Strange Ways of Man, which in one passage describes headhunters killing victims so they could have slaves in the afterlife.
 In a letter to a different fanzine in 1970, Doerr advocated using solely 1¢ stamps to spite the United States Postal Service, a practice the Zodiac employed on some of his letters.

-Doerr is the featured subject of The Doerr Files by John Bowman.
-The book contains a collection of Doerr's military records and gives a window into the nature and character of the subject's military service.